-What does a healthy Gitxsan family and child look like?
-Some of us have pieces of that vision, but that communal vision, that was broken apart; in some cases, more than in others.
-And so, one of the first things is to redream what that looks like, and then work with community to re-establish that dream.
-And, I'm one of these people that believes that we need to rethink child welfare so that we're actually looking at dealing with poverty.
-We're looking at inequalities, we're dealing with addictions.

-Good child welfare workers equipped with proper resources will be working with their colleagues across programs to make sure that we can holistically meet the needs of those kids.
-Right now, the way the feds fund is through a silo approach that doesn't promote that type of collaboration, and that needs to stop.
+What does a healthy Gitxsan family and child 1 look like?
+Some of us have pieces of that vision, but that 2 communal vision, that was broken apart; in some cases, more 3 than in others.
+And so, one of the first things is to re-4 dream what that looks like, and then work with community to 5 6 re-establish that dream.
+And, I'm one of these people that believes that we need to rethink child welfare so that 7 we're actually looking at dealing with poverty.
+We're 8 9 looking at inequalities, we're dealing with addictions.
+Good child welfare workers equipped with 10 proper resources will be working with their colleagues 11 across programs to make sure that we can holistically meet 12 the needs of those kids.
+Right now, the way the feds fund 13 is through a silo approach that doesn't promote that type 14 15 of collaboration, and that needs to stop.
 We know that because we know what the risks are for kids.
-We've known them since 1998 in the CIS studies, so we can do far better than that.
+We've known 16 17 them since 1998 in the CIS studies, so we can do far better than that.
+18 political leaders should not be doing child welfare, for obvious reasons; right?
+So, we need to have people from our communities who are trained and supported to do that hard work.
+And, we as community members who are not out there on the frontlines need to be out there supporting them and supporting the families as best we can.

 So, I would say that's really one of the key things, and I think First Nations agencies, their staff primarily, in the most -- vast majority of cases by First Nations people, if we reject those agencies and we say that, no, we don't want First Nations agencies, then who is going to be doing the child welfare?
 That's my question.

-Political leadership is important, but political leaders should not be doing child welfare, for obvious reasons; right?
-So, we need to have people from our communities who are trained and supported to do that hard work.
-And, we as community members who are not out housing.
+Political leadership is important, but

-2 there on the frontlines need to be out there supporting 3 them and supporting the families as best we can.
-4 I think we all need to understand that we 5 are child protection workers.
-Whether you're doing it or 6 not, it is the measure of our lives is going to be 7 whether we step up to the plate when a kid needs us or not.
-8 And so, we all need to re-embrace that responsibility and 9 that Touchstones of Hope is a way of getting there.
-10 So, I would love to see these agencies 11 better supported to be able to do the type of quality work 12 that I know they can do, because they are not the savages.
-13 They have done extraordinary work, and the data is starting 14 to show that even when they're underfunded, they're less 15 likely to remove a child than the provincial child welfare 16 systems.
-It's off reserve that we're starting to see the 17 numbers pulling.
-18 And, to give you a sense of the scale of it 19 just for on reserve, between 1989 and 2012, we've known 20 that First Nations' kids are 12 times more likely to go 21 into child welfare care, primarily driven by neglect, primarily driven by poverty, substance misuse and by poor
+7 I think we all need to understand that we 8 are child protection workers.
+Whether you're doing it or 9 not, it is -- the measure of our lives is going to be 10 whether we step up to the plate when a kid needs us or not.
+11 And so, we all need to re-embrace that responsibility and 12 that Touchstones of Hope is a way of getting there.

+So, I would love to see these agencies 13 14 better supported to be able to do the type of quality work 15 that I know they can do, because they are not the savages.
+They have done extraordinary work, and the data is starting 16 17 to show that even when they're underfunded, they're less likely to remove a child than the provincial child welfare 18 systems.
+It's off reserve that we're starting to see the 19 numbers pulling.
+20 housing.

+And, to give you a sense of the scale of it just for on reserve, between 1989 and 2012, we've known that First Nations' kids are 12 times more likely to go into child welfare care, primarily driven by neglect, primarily driven by poverty, substance misuse and by poor

 You can say that word without shrieking, and that's why I don't like the word over representation.
-I

-1 think it's a bad word.
-It's t too clean.
-The way you need 2 to think about it is the way t that I saw . in an INAC exhibit 3 when I was testifying at the t tribunal.
-It was an Excel 4 spreadsheet.
+I think it's a bad word.
+It's too clean.
+The way you need to think about it is the way that I saw in an INAC exhibit when I was testifying at the tribunal.
+It was an Excel spreadsheet.